-While it’s important to have dependable parts in all industries, it’s particularly paramount for high-value pieces, such as in the automotive, aerospace/aviation, and medical industries.Missed burrs are not just inconvenient in these areas.
-Deburring can make the difference between function and failure.
+While it’s important to have dependable parts in all industries, it’s crucial for high-value pieces.
+For safety-focused industries like automotive, aerospace/aviation, and medical, missed burrs are not just inconvenient – they can make the difference between function and failure.

-So how do you make sure these crucial parts are fully deburred without compromising structural integrity?
+You want to make sure these crucial parts are fully deburred without compromising structural integrity.

-Then there is High-Pressure Water Jet Deburring.
+Now, let’s look at High-Pressure Water Jet Deburring.
 It is exactly what it sounds like.
 Pressurized water is precisely focused via CNC control to remove burrs and chips in and around parts.
-Depending on the cleanliness specifications, this can be performed submerged or in an open-air environment.
-Open-air washing/deburring targets specific areas of the part where the water jet is focused.
-Submerged will clean the entire part, internally and externally.
+Depending on the cleanliness required, your system would be configured with a submerged or an open-air environment.
+Open-air washing/deburring targets specific areas with the water jet, while submerged deburring ensures complete cleaning of the part, both internally and externally.

-One of the main benefits of water-jet deburring is a high level of precision and repeatability – and for this reason, CNC control is used.
-This eco-friendly process uses high-pressure water to remove loose burrs and chips even in deep holes – all while leaving the parts cleaner and free of debris.
+Given these points, a key advantage of water-jet deburring lies in its precision and repeatability.
+This eco-friendly process uses high-pressure water to effectively remove loose burrs and chips, even from deep holes, leaving the parts clean and free of debris.

 Complex Parts, Cleaner Parts

-So, what are the ideal industries and applications for High-Pressure Water Jet Deburring?
+So, what industries and applications are the best fit for High-Pressure Water Jet Deburring?

 Aerospace & Aviation

-Aerospace manufacturing has no room for part failure.
-Burrs from machining can keep parts from fitting properly, and misaligned parts can have disastrous results.
-Burrs in cross holes can create blockages that prevent lubricants and fluids from flowing freely.
+Aerospace manufacturing leaves no room for part failure.
+Burrs created during machining can hinder parts from fitting correctly, potentially leading to disastrous consequences with misaligned components.
+Burrs in cross holes can create blockages that impede the smooth flow of lubricants and fluids.
 There is no room for human error.
-Automation delivers a consistently better-finished product in less time than manual processes.
+Automation delivers better-finished end products in less time compared to manual processes.

-Burrs can inhibit the fit and function of medical implants and parts, which presents obvious health risks to the consumer.
-Burrs can cause lacerations to the patient or the medical professional.
-Many implants are 3D printed and high-pressure water jet deburring can remove supports, loose powder, and any burrs that are formed during other manufacturing processes, such as die-cast molding.
-Clean, burr-free medical parts are imperative to minimize health risks.
+Burrs pose a serious threat to the fit and function of medical implants and parts – an obvious risk to the health and safety of patients.
+These tiny imperfections can result in lacerations to patients or medical professionals.
+Many medical implants are produced via 3D printing, and high-pressure water jet deburring can remove supports, loose powder, and unwanted burrs that may crop up during other manufacturing processes, like die-cast molding.
+In the medical field, pristine, burr-free parts are an absolute necessity to minimize health risks.

 Features and Add-ons

-There are a number of features that can be incorporated into a high-powered water jet deburring process to save time and steps, including tooling, part-holding fixtures, filtration, part-identification systems, automation, and specific nozzles to optimize washing and deburring.
-Vacuum dryers and cleanliness evaluation systems can also be added to improve efficiency and reduce cycle time.
+You can incorporate additional features into a water jet deburring process to save time and steps.
+These can include tooling, part-holding fixtures, filtration, part-identification systems, automation, and specific nozzles to optimize washing and deburring.
+Adding vacuum dryers and cleanliness evaluation systems can further improve efficiency and reduce cycle time.

-The advantage of CNC-controlled high-pressure deburring is that multiple parts can be run in the same machine with just a program change.
+Multiple parts can be run in the same machine with just a program change.
 Parts can be added or changed at the production line with simple programming, nozzles, and fixtures.
-This results in a system that meets your specs – effectively and efficiently.
+The result is a system that meets your specs – effectively and efficiently.

 Is it the Right Fit?

-So how do you know if high-pressure water jet deburring is the right method for your production challenge?
+Wondering if high-pressure water jet deburring is the right method for you?
 In general, Class One through Class Three burrs can be removed by high-pressure water or by brush, assuming the burr passes the Lead Pencil Test*.
-But some Class Four burrs are also removable as well.
+Some Class Four burrs are removable as well.

 *Lead Pencil Test. – If a burr can be removed by prodding it with a 0.7mm mechanical lead pencil tip (without breaking the lead), the burr is removable by high-pressure water or brush.

-Ultimately, the best way to determine if it’s a match is to test your parts to see if high-pressure water jet deburring is fit for your manufacturing process.
+Ultimately, the best way to determine if it’s a match is to test your parts.
+We offer complete testing in our Wixom Technology Center to see if JCC is a fit for your manufacturing process.

-Water jet deburring is an effective, CNC-controlled method for deburring metal parts that require a high level of precision and repeatability.
+Given it’s advantages, water jet deburring is an effective, CNC-controlled method for deburring metal parts with a high level of precision and repeatability.
 This method can both deburr and clean parts in one eco-friendly process, getting rid of loose burrs and chips even in deep holes – all while leaving the part clean and free of debris.

 Get more information and insight into deburring – Click to read more from this Learning Series.